ttslr/niy/examples/speech_commands/README.md

 To increase test accuracy:
-* Increase the number of channels within each hidden layer
+* Increase the number of channels within each hidden layer<br>
+	If train accuracy is just a bit higher than test accuracy
 * Data augmentation<br>
     If train accuracy is high while test accuracy is low